Cyber Science Major

 Honor Societies:

-To learn more about enrichment for this major, visit the Department of Electrical Engineering and Computer Science.
+To learn more about enrichment for this major, visit the Department of Electrical Engineering & Computer Science.

-The Bachelor of Science (B.S.) in Cyber Science at the United States Military Academy is accredited by the Computing Accreditation Commission of ABET, http://www.abet.org, under the General Criteria and the Cybersecurity and Similarly Named Computing Programs Criteria.
+The Bachelor of Science (B.S.) in Computer Science at the United States Military Academy is accredited by the Computing Accreditation Commission of ABET under the commission's General Criteria and Program Criteria for Computer Science and similarly named engineering programs.

 Program Educational Objectives

-Five to seven years after graduation, cadets who major in Cyber Science will have been successful Army officers who have:
+Five to seven years after graduation, graduates of the program will have:

 Student Outcomes